 Isaac Rowland, PE/PEng

-Isaac joined RECON in 2009 and became a partner in the business in 2017.
+Isaac is president and majority holder of RECON since 2024.
+Isaac started working for RECON in 2009 and has been a partner since 2017.
 His experience includes short and long-range mine planning, mine reclamations, permafrost stabilization, project management and remote logistics.
 He specializes in off-grid projects and has worked in remote locations ranging from Baffin Island to the western Brooks Range, Ketchikan, and the Alaska Peninsula.

 Isaac’s recent and current projects include project management for access routes to oil and gas exploration sites, design of quarries and material sites, site reconnaissance and logistics planning for seismograph installations statewide, and logistics management for a remote drill program.
 He is always in his comfort-zone on any back-country Alaska project.